BemiHQ/bemi/docs/docs/orms/rails.md

 * Is used only with `INSERT`, `UPDATE`, `DELETE` SQL queries performed via Active Record.
 Otherwise, it is a no-op.
 * Is passed directly into PG [Write-Ahead Log](https://www.postgresql.org/docs/current/wal-intro.html) with data changes without affecting the structure of the database and SQL queries.

+See this [example repo](https://github.com/BemiHQ/bemi-rails-example) as a Ruby on Rails Todo app that automatically tracks all changes.

 ## Data change tracking